logto-io/docs/docs/docs/references/users/README.md

 If you still want to put the sensitive information in _custom_data_, we recommend encrypting it first.
 Only encrypt/decrypt it in a trusted party like your backend services, and avoid doing it in the frontend apps.
-These will minimize the damage if your users' _custom_data_ is leaked by mistake.
+These will minimize the loss if your users' _custom_data_ is leaked by mistake.

 :::